-I battled chronic Sciatica pain since I was about 26 with the pain in my lower back began as early as I can remember back in high school.
+I have battled chronic Sciatica pain since I was about 24 and with pain in my lower back began as early as I can remember back in high school.
 Back in July of 2010 I began having pain and blurred vision in my left eye.
 After seeing an Optometrists and attempting to relieve the pain for about a week with a steady dose of steroids.
 Keeping my eye dilated for that long was very uncomfortable but with no relief I was immediately sent to an Ophthalmologist.

 There I was diagnosed with Iritis, a form of Uveitis, which is a swelling and irritation of the Iris.
 I was sent back to a GP to begin with the blood tests to find the source of this eye inflammation; a virus, fungus, parasite or worse a form of arthritis and not a very friendly one.